 A biblical perspective on poverty must start with the recognition that all people are created in the image of God.
-Our love for God therefore requires that we respect our neighbours' dignity and care for their well-being.
-The Bible also calls us to practice justice, protecting and uplifting the weakest members of our society.
+Our love for God compels us to honour our neighbours' inherent dignity and share in God’s work for justice and freedom from oppression.

-In Canada, 5.8 million people live in poverty.
-Compared to other developed countries, our poverty rate is shocking: Canada ranks 24th out of 34 OECD countries.
-It’s estimated that the financial cost of poverty in Canada is between $72.5 billion and $86.1 billion per year.
-The federal government has the tools to create positive, measurable change to put us on a path to poverty eradication.
+In Canada, an estimated 5.9 million people live below the low-income level.
+Compared to other developed countries, Canada ranks 20th out of 34 OECD countries.
+Canada has the tools and resources to create positive, measurable change to put us on a path to poverty eradication.
 Recent progress – specifically on children’s and seniors’ poverty – confirms this capacity.
 Current initiatives, however, don’t go far enough to address existing needs, nor have they adequately reformed our systems to address the underlying causes of poverty and inequity.

-CPJ co-leads Dignity for All: The campaign for a poverty-free Canada, a non-partisan initiative calling for a federal poverty elimination strategy.
-Every year we provide opportunities for engagement though our "Chew on This!" events around the International Day for the Eradication of Poverty, engaging people from coast-to-coast-to coast in calling for ambitious federal action to end poverty in Canada.
+CPJ co-leads Dignity for All: The campaign for a poverty-free Canada, a non-partisan initiative calling for comprehensive, cross-sector solutions to poverty based in human rights.
+Our annual "Chew on This!" campaign takes place on October 17, the International Day for the Eradication of Poverty, engaging people from coast-to-coast-to coast in calling for ambitious federal action to end poverty in Canada.

-CPJ will continue to call for a stronger federal strategy, that includes increased funding and accountability mechanisms, and to engage with the federal government alongside partner organizations and individuals with lived experience of poverty to ensure that implementation is timely and moves toward the ultimate goal of poverty eradication in Canada.
+CPJ continues to call for a stronger federal strategy that includes increased funding and accountability mechanisms.
+We engage regularly with the federal government alongside partner organizations and individuals with lived experience of poverty to ensure that implementation is timely, informed by meaningful consultation, and moves toward the ultimate goal of poverty eradication in Canada.

-CPJ facilitates workshops on poverty in Canada and the call for a stronger national anti-poverty plan.
+CPJ facilitates workshops on poverty in Canada, including ways you and your community can join our calls for action.
 Contact Natalie Appleyard for more information.

 Every October, CPJ releases our report on poverty in Canada.
 It highlights the unequal effects of poverty on racialized people, single-parent families, single seniors and adults, children, persons with disabilities, and Indigenous peoples.
 We also report on poverty rates of provinces, territories, and communities across Canada.